-Operating income increased \$187.8 million (75%) primarily as a result of significant increases in mortgage origination revenue, real estate franchise royalty fees and relocation revenue while operating expenses increased a moderate 19% generating a 9.2 percentage point operating margin improvement for the Real Estate Services segment.
-Revenue increased \$275.6 million (38%), principally comprised of an \$87.8 million (42%) increase in real estate franchise royalty fees, a \$126 million (147%) increase in mortgage origination revenue and a \$40.7 million (14%) increase in relocation related revenue.
-A 23% increase in home sale volume and a 14% increase in the underlying average price of homes sold drove the royalty fee increase while a \$10.3 billion (132%) increase in mortgage originations generated the mortgage origination revenue growth with government home sales and referrals driving \$27.6 and \$11.7 million, respectively, of growth in relocation revenue.
-Operating expenses increased \$87.8 million (19%) consisting of a \$24.7 million (111%) increase in information technology expenses required to support growth and the consolidation of duplicate systems of acquired companies, \$28.7 million (46%) incremental mortgage production and support department costs, \$14.0 million (30%) additional government home sale expense and \$16.5 million additional depreciation and amortization due to expansion with the balance being other growth related expenses.
+Operating income increased \$187.8 million (75%) primarily as a result of significant increases in mortgage origination revenue, real estate franchise royalty fees and relocation revenue while operating expenses increased 19%, generating a 9.2 percentage point operating margin improvement for the Real Estate Services segment.
+Revenue increased \$275.6 million (38%), principally resulting from an \$87.8 million (42%) increase in real estate franchise royalty fees, a \$126 million (147%) increase in mortgage origination revenue and a \$40.7 million (14%) increase in relocation related revenue.
+A 23% increase in home sale volume and a 14% increase in the underlying average price of homes sold drove the royalty fee increase.
+A \$10.3 billion (132%) increase in mortgage originations generated the growth in mortgage origination revenue and government home sales and referrals drove the growth in relocation revenue by \$27.6 million and \$11.7 million, respectively.
+Operating expenses increased \$87.8 million (19%), consisting of a \$24.7 million (111%) increase in information technology expenses required to support growth and the consolidation of duplicate systems of acquired companies, \$28.7 million (46%) incremental mortgage production and support department costs, \$14.0 million (30%) additional government home sale expense and \$16.5 million additional depreciation and amortization due to expansion with the balance being other growth related expenses.